yuutayamada/xterm-keybinder-el/README.md

 you may have trouble because some applications already used overridden key sequences.

-Also you may need following configuration at .Xresource and update it by xrdb command.
+Also you may need following configuration at .Xresources and update it by xrdb command.

 ```sh